The Vietnam List: A complete roll of those New Zealanders who served in the Republic of Vietnam 1963-1975

 Apart from the Long Tan battle, there were few pitched battles between Battalions as portrayed by the Hollywood movie industry.
 As it is now fashionable to be a "Vietnam veteran", there has come with that a number of false claims of service by imposters and posers who wear medals they are not entitled to – this is simply part of the tableau of war and will not change.

-Notes by the Editor:
+Notes by the Editors:

 - The Regimental Numbers shown again are as recorded in the Pay Records and may contain some errors.
 They do not include the alphabet letter prefix added after the Vietnam conflict ended.